 When this happens, exercise variety can be used to push through strength plateaus.

 That said, exercise variety can also help you mentally.
 Switching the exercise slightly by using a different bar and adding assistance from your arms can give you just enough variety to kickstart your enjoyment.

-It seems obvious enough, but enjoying your training is critical for you to stick with it for the long-term.
+It seems obvious enough, but enjoying your training is critical for you to stick with it for the long term.

-The snatch grip deadlift is technically an Olympic weightlifting movement, not a powerlifting movement.
-Check out my article on Should Powerlifters Do Olympic Lifts to know if there are other beneficial movements we can take from weightlifters.
+The barbell snatch grip deadlift is technically an Olympic weightlifting movement, not a powerlifting movement.
+Check out my article Should Powerlifters Do Olympic Lifts to know if there are other beneficial movements we can take from weightlifters.